October 23, 2024

 .

-Existing home sales declined 2.5% in August to 3,860 thousand after having risen 1.5% in July.
-But the recent slide in mortgage rates and further Fed easing between now and yearend should propel sales upwards in the next few months.
+Existing home sales declined 1.0% in September to 3,840 thousand after falling 2.0% in August and rising 1.5% in July.
+The recent slide in mortgage rates and further Fed easing between now and yearend should boost sales in the next few months.

-The average home sat on the market for 26 days in August which is a very short period of time.
+The average home sat on the market for 28 days in September which is a very short period of time.
 A decade ago homes would routinely sit on the market for 3 months or so.
 Even prior to the pandemic homes were on the market for roughly 45 days.That is no longer the case.
-Despite the extraordinarily slow pace of sales, properly priced homes continue to sell quickly.
+Despite the extraordinarily slow pace of sales, properly priced homes continue to sell fairly quickly.

 .